Bosspro2728/test-2/README.md

 - [X] Bug 7: I had the same problem as bug 6 in the footer I fixed it the same way.
 - [X] Bug 8: The last section (6) was not very responsive especaily the iframe I gave both the div and iframe width 100% and the iframe a height of 100% also gave them the proper aspect-ratio and remove the default width and height of the iframe(map)
 - [X] Bug 9: The glide js carusel is not responsive.
 The next image on the carusel after a certain width starts getting on top of the current image.
 With some help and a lot tries using height:auto; and overflow-x:hidden; it worked but a new bug was introduced.
-- [ ] Bug 10: Even though the overflow was fixed another bug appired.
-This time when we decrees the width of the window the image doesn't decress and since we are using overflow hidden it hudes a part of the image.
+- [X] Bug 10: Even though the overflow was fixed another bug appired.
+This time when we decrees the width of the window the image doesn't decress and since we are using overflow hidden it hudes a part of the image.I fixed it using media queries for specific width-s of the screen and in those media queries changing the width-s of the two images.

+## Phase 5: Refactoring my Html,Css,JS(makeing the code more readable)
+- [X] I started with my html, I had used two of every section(including header,footer) one for mobile and one for desktop as I have explained in Phase 3, but some of the sections didn't need it because they were almost identical.
+- [X] Section 1 was the only one I hadn't done two copies of.
+- [X] Section 3 mobile was very similar to desktop so i deleted the mobile and only added justify-content: center; align-items: center; flex-direction: column;(in media query)
+- [X] Section 4 I also removed the mobile section and only added flex-direction: column; to both section-4 class and price-div(in menida query)
+- [X] Section 5 I only added the flex-direction: column; to the section-5 class.
+- [x] Section 6 I also only added the flex-direction: column; to the section-6 class.
+- [X] I put all my js in for the desktop-mobile logic in one file.
+Glide js code inside of a script in the html.